maherme/beaglebone-black-examples/busybox/README.md

 ## TFTP Server

 In fedora distribution TFTP server is already installed, you will need to copy am335x-boneblack.dtb and uImage in /var/lib/tftpboot directory (if does not exist you will need to create it).
+These files are generated as output of the linux compilation process.